-Enhance your online and mobile security with another layer of authentication
+Enhance your online security with another layer of authentication

 Protecting your personal and account information is our top priority.
 We take every precaution to ensure that your online and mobile banking experiences are secure.
 That's why in addition to our security questions, we are now including the added protection of security codes sent via text to your phone.
 It's easy to enroll through online banking and provides a simple, quick step to provide another layer of safety when banking online or with our mobile app.

-- The first time you login after February 10, 2021, simply begin normal login using your Username and Password.
+- Login normally using your Username and Password.
 You may also be asked to answer one of your security questions.

 - On the Set up phone numbers page, add your mobile phone number.
 This will be used in the future to send you an 8-digit security code by text or phone call to login.